 It’s the same mentality they use with their national monuments.
 Think about the Great Wall.
 What was it once made of?
 Wood, mud, and stones.
 Now it has been rebuilt with concrete steps, metal railings, and gondolas.
 I still find the crumbling parts of the wall the most beautiful.

 The same goes for Kashgar’s Old City.
-No matter what renovations and Silk Road museums take the place of of the mud brick walls, I will always remember the beauty of the ragged and dirty alleyways of old.
+No matter what renovations and museums in Xinjiang take the place of of the mud brick walls, I will always remember the beauty of the ragged and dirty alleyways of old.

 Traveling to Kashgar?